Fish the lake and hit the trails, active endeavors

 Part of White Memorial, this lovely boardwalk circles the marsh.
 A great place to walk with kids and view birds and beavers.

-The White Memorial Conservation Center operates an Environmental Education Center and Nature Museum, is located in the heart of the 4000-acre White Memorial Foundation.
+The White Memorial Conservation Center operates an Environmental Education Center and Nature Museum, and is located in the heart of the 4000-acre White Memorial Foundation.
 The outdoor arena includes the wildlife sanctuary.
 The Foundation comprises fields, water, and woodlands, trails, campgrounds, boating facilities, and special areas for large outdoor educational and recreational gatherings.
 The White Memorial has miles of trails for cross-country skiing and snowshoeing.
 It is free and open to the public.

 Fifteen trails serviced by 5 lifts with one hundred percent snowmaking coverage offering varied terrain choices for skiers.
 Day and night skiing and snowboarding from early December through late March.
 Fifteen downhill trails serviced by 5 lifts with one hundred percent snowmaking coverage offering varied terrain choices for skiers and snowboarders of all abilities.
 Full service rental and repair shop, snowsports shop, modern and spacious lodge with two self-service food courts, apres ski lounge and mountain view decks.
 Showsports School offers group and private lessons for ages 4 and up.